• Skip to primary navigation

 Summary

-The idea of the bill was to imitate Colombia’s 2016 Constitutional Court ruling, which recognized the rights of the Atrato river.
-Importantly, the Sumapaz River is a key tributary of the Magdalena River, which in 2019, the First Criminal Court of Neiva, Huila in Colombia also recognized as an entity subject to rights.
+The idea of the bill was to imitate Colombia’s 2016 Constitutional Court ruling, which recognized the rights of the Atrato River.
+The Sumapaz River is a tributary of the Magdalena River, which a local court in Huila, Colombia recognized as a subject of rights in 2019.
+The Sumapaz river originates in the Sumapaz páramo, the largest páramo in the world, and its watershed extends through Cundinamarca, Tolima, and the San Juan district in rural Bogotá.

 Related Initiatives